thepudds/fzgo/README.md

 [![Build Status](https://travis-ci.org/thepudds/fzgo.svg?branch=master)](https://travis-ci.org/thepudds/fzgo)

-## fzgo: simple prototype of integrating dvyukov/go-fuzz with 'go test'
+## fzgo: simple prototype of integrating go-fuzz with 'go test'

-This is this is intended to be a simple initial prototype of intergating dvyukov/go-fuzz into 'go test', with the heavy lifting being done by `go-fuzz`, `go-fuzz-build`, and the `go` tool.
+fzgo is a simple initial prototype of integrating [dvyukov/go-fuzz](https://github.com/dvyukov/go-fuzz) into 'go test', with the heavy lifting being done by `go-fuzz`, `go-fuzz-build`, and the `go` tool.
 The focus is on step 1 of a tentative list of "Draft goals for a prototype" outlined in this [comment](https://github.com/golang/go/issues/19109#issuecomment-441442080) on [#19109](https://golang.org/issue/19109):

    _Step 1.
 Prototype proposed CLI, including interaction with existing 'go test'._